foundeo/ubuntu-nginx-lucee/README.md

 * You want to run nginx as your web server
 * You want to update Tomcat via `apt-get`

 > Note: when this script was first created Tomcat was part of the `main` repository on Ubuntu, it is now part of `universal` which means it is community updated.
 I've noticed that it is not getting updated with security patches frequently like it did when it was part of `main`.
-This means you will still want to keep an eye on (Tomcat Security)[https://tomcat.apache.org/security-9.html].
-You can use (HackMyCF)[https://hackmycf.com/] (made by foundeo) to help you monitor when your server needs to be updated.
+This means you will still want to keep an eye on [Tomcat Security](https://tomcat.apache.org/security-9.html).
+You can use [HackMyCF](https://hackmycf.com/) (made by [foundeo](https://foundeo.com/)) to help you monitor when your server needs to be updated.
+Even if you use the default lucee installer, you will still need to keep an eye on the version of Tomcat you are running.

 What does it do?
 ----------------

 1. **Updates Ubuntu** - simply runs `apt-get update` and `apt-get upgrade`
 2. **Downloads Lucee** - uses curl to download lucee jars from BitBucket places jars in `/opt/lucee/current/`
-3. **Installs & Configures Tomcat 8** - runs `apt-get install tomcat8` updates the `web.xml` `server.xml` and `catalina.properties` to configure Lucee servlets and mod_cfml Valve.
+3. **Installs & Configures Tomcat 8** - runs `apt-get install tomcat9` updates the `web.xml` `server.xml` and `catalina.properties` to configure Lucee servlets and mod_cfml Valve.
 (Tomcat/Lucee run on port 8080 by default).
 4. **JVM** - in previous versions this step installed an Oracle JVM, but now we just use OpenJDK.
 5. **Installs & Configures nginx** - runs `apt-get install nginx` to install nginx.
 Creates a web root directory.
 Creates a `lucee.config` file so you can just `include lucee.config` for any site that uses CFML
 6. **Set Default Lucee Admin Password** - uses cfconfig to set the Lucee server context password and default web context password.
 If environment variable ADMIN_PASSWORD exists that is used, otherwise a random password is set.